 <div class="title">{value}</div>

-<template lwc:if={typeAttributes.subtitle}>
+<template lwc:if="{typeAttributes.subtitle}">

 <div class="subtitle">{typeAttributes.subtitle}</div>